fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-observation-intro.md

 The search-measurements operation can return the resources submitted as part of the same bundle.

+##### Marking Observations with Data Absent Reason
+If marking an Observation, without a measured value, with a reason for data to be absent using `.dataAbsentReason`, then the eHealth Infrastructure will create a Task with `.category` "MeasurementForAssessmentAbsentValue" unless the Null-rule is specified by the ServiceRequest.
+Other rules than Null-rule specified by ServiceRequests will be ignored if a "dataAbsentReason" is present.
+The "dataAbsentReason" requires a value from the ValueSet: "http://ehealth.sundhed.dk/vs/data-absent-reason".

 ### Searching for Observations
 It is possible to search for Observations based on:
 * context